advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 which means to ignore all that is external to his own mind.

-When you do this, the "I am" is meaningless, because one can not assume that the form of existence that I have is universal.
+When you do this, the "I am" is meaningless, because one can not assume, without evidence, that the form of existence that I have is universal.

 Now, I will go into more detail of why this "I am" is meaningless.